madjeek-web/Popup-Blocker-Pro/README.md

  About this demo page :

-100 % standalone page (zero external dependency except Google Fonts).
+- 100 % standalone page (zero external dependency except Google Fonts).
 What it does :

-Auto-triggers 2.5s after loading (silent popup intercepted) Simulate a real Chrome browser with an address bar, traffic lights, extension icon in the toolbar Contains a questionable fake streaming site (FreeMovies4K) to stage the danger The extension "slides" into an animated popup from the top-right corner of the window with the real design of the extension Functional "🛡 Keep Blocked" / "↗ Allow Once" buttons (Allow actually opens the URL) Real-time timestamp log, animated statistical counters, red flash on the viewport at each attempt Manual buttons: Auto popup, Delayed (1s), Burst 3, Reset
+- Auto-triggers 2.5s after loading (silent popup intercepted)
+- Simulate a real Chrome browser with an address bar, traffic lights, extension icon in the toolbar
+- Contains a questionable fake streaming site (FreeMovies4K) to stage the danger
+- The extension "slides" into an animated popup from the top-right corner of the window with the real design of the extension
+- Functional "Keep Blocked" / "↗ Allow Once" buttons (Allow actually opens the URL)
+- Real-time timestamp log, animated statistical counters, red flash on the viewport at each attempt
+- Manual buttons: Auto popup, Delayed (1s), Burst 3, Reset

 ##